LeasePlain.com

 Dispute body: Tribunal administratif du logement (TAL)

-Deposit rules: Security deposits are ILLEGAL in Quebec; no advance payment exceeding 1 month's rent for new leases
+Deposit rules: Security deposits are ILLEGAL in Quebec; no advance payment exceeding 1 month's rent

 Full Quebec guide